Temporary Fixes to Reduce Secondhand Smoke in Your Unit

-For suggestions on how to completely eliminate secondhand smoke from your unit, see the Strategies for Tenants page and the Smoked Out of Your Apartment fact sheet (opens as a pdf in new window).
+For suggestions on how to completely eliminate secondhand smoke from your unit, see the Strategies for Renters page and the Enjoying Smoke-Free Air in Your Apartment brochure.

 - Pads and Seals.
-Smoke can travel through spaces around electrical outlets, power switches, baseboards, vents, and other small openings.
+Smoke can travel through all kinds of spaces, including: around electrical outlets, power switches, baseboards, vents, and other small openings.
 Hardware stores often sell outlet seals and other ways to temporarily patch openings.
 You can also try blocking the openings with heavy padding.

 - Doors and Windows.
 Gaps under doorways or around door and window frames can allow smoke into your unit.
 You can buy special door sweeps and window weather stripping to help reduce smoke transfer.

 - Fans and Air Cleaners.
 Running a fan may help move the smoke outdoors or move outdoor air into your unit.
 The success of running a fan may depend on other factors like the direction of the wind outside or the direction of a draft inside.
 Air cleaners often mask the smoke odor but do not rid a unit of smoke itself.
 Be aware that the problem may seem better, but you have not necessarily stopped the source of the problem.

 - Fill Openings.
 There are many cracks and gaps in apartment floors and walls.
 Remember that an apartment is one building divided into many units.
 This means that air can travel throughout the entire building by means of gaps made for wiring, plumbing, vents, and other structural necessities.
 Tape, caulk, and latex foam may be used to fill some holes and seal around pipes.
 You may not be able to see or access all of the gaps in a unit or building, but filling some of the gaps may help reduce smoke in your unit.